Skip to main content

 Where Do Companies Waste Money on SaaS Development?

-Custom infrastructure when managed services exist.
-Building a custom auth system costs $5,000-$10,000.
-Supabase Auth does the same thing for free.
-Custom email infrastructure costs $3,000-$6,000 to build.
-Resend or SendGrid handles it for $20/month.
-Custom file upload handling costs $2,000-$4,000.
-Uploadthing or S3 with pre-signed URLs takes a day.
-Save custom infrastructure for the parts of your product that are genuinely unique.
+Rebuilding what a managed service already does.
+A custom auth system is $5,000 to $10,000.
+Supabase Auth does the same job for free.
+Custom email infrastructure is $3,000 to $6,000.
+Resend or SendGrid handles it for $20 a month.
+File uploads built from scratch run $2,000 to $4,000.
+S3 with pre-signed URLs, or Uploadthing, is an afternoon.
+Save the custom engineering for the parts of your product that are genuinely yours, and buy the rest.

 How Do You Choose the Right SaaS Development Company?

-Verify they can build AND ship.
-SaaS isn't done when the code works locally.
-It's done when it's deployed, monitored, and handling real traffic.
-Ask about their CI/CD pipeline, monitoring setup, database backup strategy, and zero-downtime deployment process.
-A team that only knows development but not DevOps will cost you weeks of delays at launch time.
+Check they can ship, not just build.
+SaaS isn't done when it runs on a laptop.
+It's done when it's deployed, monitored, and taking real traffic without falling over.
+Ask about the CI/CD pipeline, the monitoring, the database backup story, and how they do zero-downtime deploys.
+A team that writes good code but has never owned production will quietly cost you weeks at launch.

 Start with a paid architecture sprint.
-Invest $3,000-$5,000 in a 1-2 week sprint where the team designs the database schema, API structure, and deployment architecture for your SaaS product.
-This sprint catches fundamental design mistakes before you've written 50,000 lines of code on a flawed foundation.
-It's the highest-ROI investment you can make before committing to a full build.
+Put $3,000 to $5,000 into a one-to-two-week sprint where the team lays out your database schema, API structure, and deployment architecture before the real build starts.
+It catches the foundational mistakes early, the ones that are cheap to fix now and brutal to fix after you've poured 50,000 lines of code on top of them.
+Pound for pound, it's the best money you can spend before committing to a full build.

 SaaS Development Cost by Industry